jcolag/entropy-arbitrage/2026-02-19-ng-summary.md

 Many also seem to live in ethnic enclaves, even among human ethnicities.
 We see some evidence that many Japanese people live immersed in traditional Japanese culture, for example, and that Black people[^hTdPN3] live in Africa.
 Similarly, few non-humans seem to have grown up around other cultures, unless they have specific family ties.

 [^hTdPN3]:  It didn't occur to me to check at the time, but in [*Cause and Effect*]({% post_url 2024-09-12-cause-effect %}), we get a glimpse of Crusher looking at La Forge's medical file, which identifies him as born in the African Confederation.
-The remastered version of the screen narrows down his place of birth to [Mogadishu](https://en.wikipedia.org/wiki/Mogadishu), Somalia.
+The remastered version of the screen narrows down his place of birth to {% wiki Mogadishu|Mogadishu|en %}, Somalia.

 On the gender side, we see expectations, time and again, that everybody expects women to succumb to the (dubious) charms of whatever man wants them, and to sacrifice their careers, and even identities, to child-rearing.
 Women should leave their careers to follow the man in their lives, if the two careers diverge, but everybody finds it ridiculous to suggest that a man do the same.
 If two men have a romantic interest in the same woman, then she has an obligation to waste away quietly while the men resolve the issue (or don't) between them.